wso2/docs-is/en/docs/references/concepts/integrated-windows-authentication-overview.md

 # Integrated Windows Authentication

 Integrated Windows Authentication (IWA) is a popular authentication mechanism used to authenticate users on Microsoft Windows servers.

 ---

 ## Introduction to IWA

-IWA is a mechanism used by Microsoft Windows NT based operating systems to authenticated their users to web application.
+IWA is a mechanism used by Microsoft Windows NT based operating systems to authenticate their users to web application.
 This is an easy method for users to log in to web applications that use Windows Active Directory as a user store.

 This authentication mechanism does not use the traditional form-based authentication, where the users have to enter credentials in a form.
 Instead, it uses a browser-based authentication, where the authentication is handled by the web browser.